argoproj-labs/hera/docs/getting-started/walk-through/steps.md

 ## `when` Clauses

 Examples of `when` clauses can be found throughout the examples, such as [the Argo coinflip example](../../examples/workflows/upstream/coinflip.md).
-They specify conditions under which the step will run.
+They specify conditions under which the step or task will run.

 If we consider features offered by Hera along with what we've learned about parameters and parallel steps, we